bn4t/verteilzentrum/README.md

 The IP address to bind to including port number.

 ##### hostname
 The hostname of the list server.
+If you specify a TLS certificate it has to be valid for this hostname.

 ##### read_timeout
 SMTP read timeout in milliseconds.